 Whether the stock market is going up, down or sideways, there is always a reason to worry about it.
 Psychologists call this the negativity bias that keeps us hooked on bad news and the media, including the financial media, knows it.

-Last week, a new reason was found in the quick spike in bond yields, with the US 10-Year treasury bond yield increasing from xx to xx% in just over a week.
+Last week, a new reason was found in the quick spike in bond yields, with the US 10-Year treasury bond yield increasing from 1.05% to 1.61% in just over a week.
 A 7-year treasury auction also faced weak demand.

 The theories behind why bond yields increasing are bad for stocks are: